TheAbdullahChaudhary/qcs-ecs-infra-setup/MANUAL_ECS_DEPLOYMENT_GUIDE.md

 ---

 ## Phase 10: ECS Services

+### What is an ECS Service?
+An ECS service is responsible for running and maintaining a specified number of instances (tasks) of a task definition.
+It ensures that the desired number of tasks are always running, restarts failed tasks, and integrates with load balancers and service discovery.
+When you create a service, you specify the task definition, networking, and (optionally) service discovery and load balancing settings.

 ### Step 10.1: Database Service
 1. **ECS Console** → Clusters → Select cluster → Services → Create service